Lead field ECG

 Scenario 3: Turbo Mode

-If you have pre-computed Lead Fields and pre-computed voltage data.
-This "Turbo Mode" can be used for rapid debugging of post-processing scripts or testing different ECG temporal resolutions (--ecg_timedt) without solving any differential equations.
-By providing both the Lead Field directory and the voltage file, you bypass nearly the entire pipeline, performing only the final projection.
+If you have pre-computed lead fields and pre-computed voltage data, you can use the "Turbo Mode".
+This can be used for rapid debugging of post-processing scripts or testing different ECG temporal resolutions (--ecg_timedt) without solving any differential equations.
+By providing both the lead field directory and the voltage file, you bypass nearly the entire pipeline, performing only the final projection.

 Required Input: